bigbluebutton/bigbluebutton.github.io/index.md

   <img src="/images/logo.png"/>
 </p><br>

-BigBlueButton is an open source web conferencing system for online learning.
+Welcome to BigBlueButton, an open source web conferencing system for online learning.

-  * **open source** - You have full access to the [source code](https://github.com/bigbluebutton/bigbluebutton) under an [open source license](https://bigbluebutton.org/open-source-license/).
-You can [setup](/2.2/install.html) your own BigBlueButton server (or 10 servers if you want), [customize it to your needs](/2.2/dev.html), and integrate BigBlueButton (or you customized version of it) into you applications using [BigBlueButton's API](/dev/api.html).
-We provide an easy-to-use front-end called [Greenlight](https://github.com/bigbluebutton/greenlight) as well.
+  * **open source** - You have full access to BigBlueButton's [source code](https://github.com/bigbluebutton/bigbluebutton) under an [open source license](https://bigbluebutton.org/open-source-license/).
+You can [setup](/2.2/install.html) your own BigBlueButton server (or 10 servers if you want), [customize it's features](/2.2/dev.html), and integrate BigBlueButton (or you customized version of it) into you applications using [BigBlueButton's API](/dev/api.html).

   * **web conferencing system** - BigBlueButton gives you all the core capabilities you would expect from a commercial web conferencing system, but under an open source license.
 These capabilities include real-time sharing of audio, video, presentation, and screen.
-BigBlueButton can record your sessions for later playback.
+BigBlueButton provides an easy-to-use front-end called [Greenlight](https://github.com/bigbluebutton/greenlight).
+BigBlueButtoncan record your sessions for later playback.

-  * **online learning** - BigBlueButton extends many of its core capabilities with additional capabilities to focus on enaging users -- especially students.
-For example, BigBlueButton's whiteboard allows multiple users to draw at the same time.
+  * **online learning** - BigBlueButton extends many of its core web conferencing capabilities with additional focus on enaging your users.
+For example, BigBlueButton's multi-user whiteboard allows multiple users to draw on the whiteboard at the same time.

-To try out BigBlueButton, visit our [demo server](https://demo.bigbluebutton.org) server and setup a free account.
+You can try out the latest version of BigBlueButton by visiting our [demo server](https://demo.bigbluebutton.org) server and setup a free account.

 To learn more about BigBlueButton, the following sections give you an overview of the project and details of how you and your users can start using it.